With Spring a remote inevitability, I thought I’d try my hand at making an Easter bunny wreath to dress up our front door. Continue reading

 Hubs and I do a lot of hands on research before we even ‘start’ a project and wood burning with ammonium chloride is no exception.
 If you think our instructions have a lot of detail, you should see all the behind the scenes work that goes into perfecting each step!
 That’s so we can be assured you’ll get the same outcome if you try one of our projects yourself 😉.
 Continue reading

-One night while watching The Orville, I couldn’t help but notice the Frog leaned up against the desk light on captain Ed Mercer’s desk because he always steals the scene!
+This free crochet frog pattern came about one night while watching The Orville.
+I couldn’t help but notice the Frog leaned up against the desk light on captain Ed Mercer’s desk because he always steals the scene!
 I love Kermit the Frog so the next day I was inspired to make Kermit’s counterpart to adorn wherever I choose to place her.

 Only problem was, I couldn’t find a free frog pattern I liked so I had to make my own.
 You know what they say about necessity being the mother of invention, don’t you?
 If you love frogs as much as I do, you’ll be thrilled to get your free crochet frog pattern for Gabriola at the end of this post.
 Continue reading